Lewogona/Groupomania/README.md

 ## Description

 Groupomania is a large distribution group that wants to build an intern social network.
 The goal here is to open the exchange between employees and improve their work environment.
+They want to have the possibility to post text (as you do in reddit for example), but also images (like in 9gag).

 ## Annexe